POSITION TITLE: Grants Associate

 - Identify, research, and analyze prospective grant opportunities of foundations, government agencies, and corporations to match the focus of funding sources to the needs of all Agency programs.

-- Work closely with the Senior Grants Manager and Grants Coordinator in preparing and submitting funding applications and reports as assigned.
+- Work closely with the Grants Director and Grants Team in preparing and submitting funding applications and reports as assigned.

 - Maintain official grant files that comply with legal, auditing, and foundation requirements.